uviclibraries/html-css/act-3.md

 <img width=500px src="images/act-3/act3-1.png" alt="example HTML page to this point in workshop">

-Using CSS, we will make our growing website look a little more stylish and colourful.
-So, when we talk about "styling" our web pages, we mean making changes to the look, layout, colour choices, and other visual elements of web pages.
+Using CSS will make our growing website look a little more stylish and colourful.
+When we talk about "styling" our web pages, we mean making changes to the look, layout, colour choices, and other visual elements of web pages.

 ## Linking CSS to your HTML content: creating a "stylesheet"